Moonbreaker: Development

 Development of the game began in 2017 by Unknown Worlds Entertainment.
 Charlie Cleveland, the director of Subnautica, served as the game's director.
 According to Cleveland, the original pitch of the game was to make a "digital miniatures game".
 The game was heavily inspired by the Warhammer series of tabletop game.
 In addition to giving the ability for players to paint their digital figures, they also wanted the game to have engrossing lore and an interesting backdrop.
 The team, therefore, enlisted the help of novelist Brandon Sanderson to help create the game's setting.
 The goal for Sanderson was to build an "optimistic" universe, and he collaborated with Unknown Worlds in a weekly basis.
 Due to the game's large roster of characters and Unknown Worlds' intention to support the game for years, Moonbreaker will have a "long-form" story that will "last a decade or longer".
 He compared the game's storytelling to that of The Canterbury Tales, a story told from the perspectives of 30 different pilgrims.

 Gameplay wise, the game was also influenced by both tabletop role-playing game including Magic: The Gathering and Cosmic Encounter, and collectible card games such as Hearthstone.
 The studio wanted to limit the amount of planning players can do before starting a match.
 For instance, at the beginning of a match, players must choose from 3 pairs of ship assists; the combination of each pair is randomly selected by the game.
 The studio initially envisioned a system in which players cannot build their own roster; the game would randomly select a squad for the players based on the characters they already unlocked.
 However, this was scrapped as the team thought that it made the game too imbalanced and luck-based, and discouraged players from collecting additional characters.
 The team initially worked on a story-based "Adventure Mode", but the team abandoned this idea because they were unable to create a campaign mode that was replayable, and it failed to showcase all the units the team created for the game.

 The game was officially announced at Gamescom 2022.
 The game entered early access on September 29, 2022.
 The early access version included three captains (Zax Ja'kar, Extilior and Astra), and around 50 other units.
 New units and captains would be introduced every four months.
 Accompanying the game's early access launch was the release of Moonbreaker: Tales From the Reaches, a podcast written by Dan Wells.
 Three audio dramas would be released in the game's first season.
 Cleveland, speaking about the future of the game, noted that Unknown Worlds hoped the game to "last a decade or longer", and that it may potentially go free-to-play in the future.
+Prior to the EA1.1 Update, Moonbreaker briefly contained microtransactions through an in-game "store" menu.
+The game was released in full on February 2, 2024.